 The INRS-UQAT Joint Research Unit in Indigenous Studies will promote dialogue and knowledge sharing between all communities.
 It will also help train the next generation of local scientists in a crucial field for Québec.

-Development of the INRS-UQAR Joint Research Unit in Indigenous Studies was made possible thanks to initial funding of $3 million from the Government of Québec.
+Development of the INRS-UQAT Joint Research Unit in Indigenous Studies was made possible thanks to initial funding of $3 million from the Government of Québec.

 These professors will work as part of the UMR from UQAT’s Val-d’Or campus.
 The UMR’s mission is to conduct multidisciplinary graduate-level research and educational activities.